yanglianglu/Journey/README.md

 ## Local Airflow with Docker Compose

-To start a local Airflow 2.10 environment:
+To start a local Airflow 2.10 environment (using Python 3.11):

 ```bash
 # First time initialization